TJKlein/tjklein.github.io/index.md

 ### Research

-My research interests lie in natural language processing (NLP), knowledge-graph integration into language models, and the intersection of NLP computer vision.
-I am particularly interested in efficient self-supervised representation learning.
+My research interests lie in natural language processing (NLP), learning with minimal supervision, natural-language generation, knowledge-graph integration into language models, and the intersection of NLP computer vision.
 Although not my current main focus, I am very much interested in machine learning in the medical domain.

 ### News